 We believe that these identities have not been published before.
 Quite in contrast to the case of hypergeometric sums, sum identities involving recurrent sequences of exponential arguments turn out to be extremely rare.
-In fact, we did not find the above identities by trial and error applications of the Crack command, but by computing algebraic dependencies of the quantities in question and then doing an exhaustive search for telescoping rational functions in the ideal of algebraic dependencies.
-A similar technique in a simpler situation is described in Section 6.2 below.
-Besides the mentioned identities we have only found a few more nontrivial ones, but they had quite an unpeasent appearance.
+In fact, we did not find the above identities by trial and error applications of the Crack command, but by computing algebraic dependencies of the quantities in question and then making an ansatz for the coefficients in the summand and the closed form representation.
+Reduction by the ideal of algebraic dependencies and comparison of coefficients to zero leads to a system of quadratic algebraic equations whose solutions correspond to the identities shown above.
+A similar technique in a simpler situation is described in Section 7.2 below.
+Besides the mentioned identities we have only found a few more nontrivial ones, but they had quite an unpleasant appearance.